-MBA Student Learning Outcomes

-Upon completion of the program, MBA graduates will demonstrate the following outcomes.

-- 1. Personal Formation: Understand that personal, business, organizational, and community existence and success are tied to the sustainability of local and global systems. - Competency: Demonstrate an understanding of the relationships between business, society, and the global economy as well as an understanding of how current realities are informed by history of economic systems. - 3.
-Competency: Apply economic theory to the functions of managerial planning and decision making. - 4.
-Competency: Interpret an organization's "story" through analysis of financial information and apply that information to strategic decision making. - Competency: Gather and analyze non-financial data including market research, business analytics, and environmental data, transforming it into meaningful information. - Competency: Demonstrate an understanding of the various components of strategic marketing and the role of marketing in creating and communicating value for customers. - Competency: Demonstrate an understanding of the key theories of organizational behavior and apply these theories to advance an organization's mission, vision, and values. - 8.
+MBA 671, Data Analytics for Decision-Making (3) Sustainability course (choose one): Accounting course (choose one): Economics course (choose one): Marketing course (choose one): Elective courses (choose three): MBA Student Learning Outcomes Upon completion of the program, MBA graduates will demonstrate the following outcomes.
+Personal Formation: Understand that personal, business, organizational, and community existence and success are tied to the sustainability of local and global systems.
+Competency: Demonstrate an understanding of the relationships between business, society, and the global economy as well as an understanding of how current realities are informed by history of economic systems.
+Competency: Apply economic theory to the functions of managerial planning and decision making.
+Competency: Interpret an organization's "story" through analysis of financial information and apply that information to strategic decision making.
+Competency: Gather and analyze non-financial data including market research, business analytics, and environmental data, transforming it into meaningful information.
+Competency: Demonstrate an understanding of the various components of strategic marketing and the role of marketing in creating and communicating value for customers.
+Competency: Demonstrate an understanding of the key theories of organizational behavior and apply these theories to advance an organization's mission, vision, and values.
 Relationships: Understand that problem solving must be contextual, based on constituent and community life conditions.

-MBA Core courses
+MBA Core courses MBA 501 Cost Accounting A study of how accounting information is used and communicated by managers to plan, control and evaluate decisions.
+Primary topics include costing systems, profitability analysis, variance analysis, cost-allocation issues, budgeting, and pricing decisions.
+Case studies are used extensively in this course.